 - Unhealthy diet (diet rich in saturated fats and oils which is high in calories)

 - Caloric imbalance when you consume more calories and burn (process) less.

 - Poor gut health and slow, sluggish body metabolism

-- Unhealthy life style (sedentary lifestyle with very less physical activity; excessive consumption of alcohol)
+- Unhealthy life style (sedentary lifestyle with very less physical activity; excessive consumption of alcohol and tobacco)